Pre-Book and Save Time!

 This includes National Trust members.

-Our Sanctuary has re-opened its doors and is ready to welcome you back!
+Our Sanctuary is open and is ready to welcome you!

-Find the answers to all your questions below about our reopening, safety precautions, ticketing and guest experience.
+Find the answers to all your questions below about our safety precautions, ticketing and guest experience.

 If you have been asked to self-isolate, please do not come to our Sanctuary.